MWschutte/scalar-jepsen/doc/blog.md

 But how does the LWTs work in more detail?
 The LWTs are implemented using the Paxos consensus protocol, and a light weight transaction consists of four phases: prepare and promise, read existing values, propose and accept, and commit.

+**TODO**: Write about Paxos in more detail.
+And include the non-determinism.

-According to Cassandra's documentation, the LWT is a serial transaction.
+**TODO**: Write something about that according to Cassandra's documentation, the LWT is a serial transaction, but it is not?
+Or at least mentioning this depending on what our tests shows.

-Explain how LWT are implemented using Paxos:
-- provides linearizable concistency
-- according to Cassandra's documentation, this means serializability (serial transaction in ACID context)
-- CAS (compare and set operation)
-- Four phases:
-1. Prepare and promise
-2. Read existing value
-3. Propose and accept
-4. Commit

 Address nondeternism regarding lwt:
--https://faun.pub/cassandra-light-weight-transactions-busted-229e0633c8b here it says that "LWT may result in a non-deterministic state"
+- https://faun.pub/cassandra-light-weight-transactions-busted-229e0633c8b here it says that
+"LWT may result in a non-deterministic state"
+- https://issues.apache.org/jira/browse/CASSANDRA-9328 here is a issue thread talking about LWTs non-deterministic behaviour
 - under contention, it's possible mutation operations succeeds, but the client might receive an exception which results in the interpretation and could cause serious ramifactions

 # Non-deternism
+*Rubric: Explanation of sources of nondeterminism addressed (All sources of nondeterminism with clear examples)*

-Either include this in other sections, or have its own section here
+Either include this in other sections, or have its own section here.

 Some ideas of what we can mention here (however, we should probably only mention the things that are relevant to what we test):
 - Last write wins principle?
 Because we don't know which write will succeed.
-According to the original Jepsen article: "... (last write wins principle) destroys information nondeterministically"
+According to the original Jepsen article: "... (last write wins principle) destroys information nondeterministically".
+Maybe we can have a test (when we don't have strong consistency) that shows
 - Maybe something regarding isolation of transactions.
 According to original Jepsen article Cassandra allows even dirty write, meaning it has the lowest isolation level.
 - Repairs?
-- LWT, see above
+- LWT, see section above
+- What happens during failures?
+This article: https://www.yugabyte.com/blog/apache-cassandra-lightweight-transactions-secondary-indexes-tunable-consistency/ says: "However, writes that fail because only a partial set of replicas are updated could lead to two different readers seeing two different values of data." when talking about quorum consistency.

 # Related work

-- Rubric: Analysis of the technique in compared to related work (Sufficient discussion of pros and cons of the studied approach compared to 5+ related work)
+*Rubric: Analysis of the technique in compared to related work (Sufficient discussion of pros and cons of the studied approach compared to 5+ related work)*

-TODO:
+**TODO**:
 1. Original Jepsen test of Cassandra
 2. Datastax's/scalar's tests
 3. Look at the reports that were cited in the lectures